 Under the 14th Amendment, all persons born in the United States and subject to its jurisdiction are citizens.
 The term “United States” includes Puerto Rico, Guam, the U.S. Virgin Islands and the Commonwealth of the Northern Mariana Islands.
 A birth certificate is proof of citizenship.
 Nationals cannot pass nationality to offspring, but may file an I-130 to classify children for immigration under the family-sponsored preferences.

 Additionally, certain individuals born outside the United States will acquire citizenship upon their birth.
 Acquisition is dependent upon the date of the child’s birth, whether one or both parents are U.S. citizens and, if one, which parent, and whether the birth was in or out of wedlock.
+A Glendale citizenship lawyer can help walk you through the different ways citizenship can be acquired.

 Children born outside the United States who have not acquired citizenship at birth may derive citizenship upon the naturalization of one or both parents.